 Rays' Ryne Stanek: Working as opener Sunday

-Stanek will serve as the Rays' opening pitcher for Sunday's game against the Angels.
+Stanek will serve as the opener Sunday against the Athletics, Steve Carney of Sports Radio 620 WDAE reports.

-Stanek is expected to work no more than two frames before giving way to bulk reliever Jalen Beeks.
-Over 19 "starts" this season, Stanek has compiled a 1.78 ERA and 0.96 WHIP while holding opposing hitters to a .193 average.
+Stanek will make his 22nd appearance as an opener this season and has a 1.91 ERA, 1.00 WHIP and 35:10 K:BB through 33 innings thus far in that role.
+Ryan Yarbrough is slated to follow as the primary pitcher for Tampa Bay.

 More News